xtdb/xtdb/docs/implementation.md

 Once the full n-ary join for a query is setup, the layered index is simply walked as a tree.
-If the walk reaches a leaf with an intact result map, this map represents a result to the query, and the cartesian product is used to generate the resulting tuples.
+If the walk reaches a leaf with an intact result map, this map represents a result to the query.
 The same is true for sub queries, in which case their results are used in the parent constraint in different ways.

 #### Rules